 Consulting services for preparation of detailed engineering designs, civil works procurement and project implementation support will be financed under the associated TA 7822-VIE approved by ADB on 31 May 2011.
 The TA will require 370 person-months of international consulting services and 1,627 person-months of national consulting services.
 The expected implementation period is June 2011-December 2016.
 The consultants will be recruited according to ADB's Guidelines on the Use of Consultants (2010, as amended from time to time).
 The TA is complex and requires a high standard of technical qualification from the consultants.
 Therefore, international consulting firm(s) in association with national consulting firm(s) will be engaged using the quality- and cost-based selection method with a quality-cost ratio of 90:10 and a full technical proposal.
 Consulting contracts will be on a partial lump sum basis: a lump sum for design and procurement assistance (part A), and time-based for implementation support (part B).
 In addition, the TA will require 16 person-months of individual consultant services for proof checking the Cao Lanh Bridge designs prepared by the consulting firm.
 The PMU-MT will recruit these consultants using the individual consultant selection method.
 ADB's Procurement Guidelines will be applicable in any procurement activities to be financed under the TA.
 Upon completion, all assets purchased under the TA will be turned over to the MOT.
 The joint venture of firms, WSA (USA), WSP (Finland) and Yooshin (Korea) were appointed as the Detailed Design and Implementation Support Consultants (DDIS Consultant) and mobilized in November 2011.
 Ove Arup & Partners Hong Kong Ltd., was appointed as Independent Proof Check Consultant and mobilized in May 2012.
 An individual consultant for external monitoring of resettlement activities was mobilized in June 2013

 - International competitive bidding procedures will be used for civil works contracts with prequalificiation following ADB's Procurement Guidelines (2010, as amended from time to time). - Procurement plan for the project was approved by ADB in December 2012 - Prequalification for the Cao Lanh Bridge completed in April 2013 and bids were opened June 2013.
-Award of contract is expected in the fourth quarter of 2013. - Bids for other project components (road sections) are under preparation and invitations for bids expected to be announced in Q3 2013.
+Contract was signed with China Road and Bridge Corporation on 16 October 2013 under advance contracting and retroactive financing arrangements. - Bids for 5 road sections were opened on 21 January 2014 and currently under evaluation by the Implementing Agency.

 |Procurement and Consulting Notices